 Compute > Compute Engine > Instance groups > your group > Edit group

-gcloud compute instance-groups managed resize kubernetes-minion-group --size=42 --zone=$ZONE
+gcloud compute instance-groups managed resize kubernetes-node-pool --size=42 --zone=$ZONE

-Instance Group will take care of putting appropriate image on new machines and start them, while Kubelet will register its Node with API server to make it available for scheduling.
+The Instance Group will take care of putting appropriate image on new machines and starting them, while the Kubelet will register its Node with the API server to make it available for scheduling.
 If you scale the instance group down, system will randomly choose Nodes to kill.

 In other environments you may need to configure the machine yourself and tell the Kubelet on which machine API server is running.

 If you are using GCE or Google Kubernetes Engine, you can configure your cluster so that it is automatically rescaled based on pod needs.

 As described in Compute Resource, users can reserve how much CPU and memory is allocated to pods.
 This information is used by the Kubernetes scheduler to find a place to run the pod.
 If there is no node that has enough free capacity (or doesn't match other pod requirements) then the pod has to wait until some pods are terminated or a new node is added.

 Cluster autoscaler looks for the pods that cannot be scheduled and checks if adding a new node, similar to the other in the cluster, would help.
 If yes, then it resizes the cluster to accommodate the waiting pods.

 Cluster autoscaler also scales down the cluster if it notices that one or more nodes are not needed anymore for an extended period of time (10min but it may change in the future).

 Cluster autoscaler is configured per instance group (GCE) or node pool (Google Kubernetes Engine).

 If you are using GCE then you can either enable it while creating a cluster with kube-up.sh script.
 To configure cluster autoscaler you have to set three environment variables: